cdeck3r/instablog/docs_site/content/post/project.md

 ### Goal

-This project shall regularly monitor our [Instagram account](//www.instagram.com/dramalamas.tours2019/) and automatically create daily blog posts on [our website](//dramalamas.tours).
+New posts on our [Instagram account](//www.instagram.com/dramalamas.tours2019/) shall automaically appear as daily blog posts on [our website](//dramalamas.tours).

 ### Approach & Objectives

 * To setup a github project framework and development environment
 * To include a project blog for documentation
 * To enable automatic download of new instagram posts filtered by a given date
 * To enable the automatic creation of blog posts from instagram posts of that date
 * To let the blog post have a URL reference back to the genuine instagram post
 * To enable the software to monitor and run the blog post creation on a regular basis, e.g. at a hourly interval
 * To be able to single-click deploy the software on a Virtual Private Server
 * Optionally: To enable a simple remote monitoring notifying the regular successful or failed run